 Ashburton Seniors Centre will be completely redeveloped to enhance and support people’s lifestyles for people aged over 55.
 The new building will create spaces which will be easily accessible to deliver the many activities and services the community needs.

-The Ashburton Seniors Centre building is more than 50 years old and is no longer able to meet the growing and changing needs of seniors in the community, or deliver all of the activities and services that are needed.
+The existing Ashburton Seniors Centre building is more than 50 years old and is no longer able to meet the growing and changing needs of seniors in the community, or deliver all of the activities and services that are required.

 The current building’s layout does not allow for flexible activity spaces and the lower level is unsuitable for any seniors’ activities.
 The facility has undergone minimal change since it was built in the 1960s.

 The new centre will include the following key features:

 - fit-for-purpose community spaces to be used for a wide range of activities and services supporting seniors to live healthy, active lives

 - a fully accessible building including an underground car park with lift and stair access to the existing outdoor car park